2PM: 2017–2020: Group hiatus

-2020–present: End of military service and group comeback
+2020–present: End of military service, group comeback, and anniversary concerts

 Jun.
 K completed his military service and was discharged on January 2, 2020.
 Wooyoung was also discharged on February 25, 2020.
 Chansung was discharged on January 5, 2021.
 It was announced in January 2021 that 2PM would make a full group comeback later in the year, after Junho completed his military service.
 Junho was discharged on March 20, completing 2PM's military services.

-In early 2020, the music video and performance footage for "My House", 2PM's title track from their 2015 album No.5, suddenly went viral on YouTube, causing the song to reenter various music streaming charts and spawn dance challenge videos.
+In early 2020, the music video and performance footage of "My House", 2PM's title track from their 2015 Korean album No.5, suddenly went viral on YouTube, causing the song to reenter various music streaming charts and spawn dance challenge videos.
 In early 2021, 2PM began airing the web content series Wild Six on YouTube, with later episodes marking the first time 2PM would be seen together as a full group since their mandatory military enlistment.
 This web series would later be broadcast on Mnet.
-Following guest appearances on popular YouTube variety show Civilization Express (MMTG), 2PM made their first performance together as a full group since 2017 with "My House" on MMTG's Hidden Gems Concert special broadcast on SBS on June 11, 2021.
+Following guest appearances on popular YouTube variety series MMTG, 2PM made their first performance together as a full group since 2017 with "My House" on MMTG's "Songs that Deserve a Comeback" Concert special broadcast on SBS on June 11, 2021.